The only Confederate President Jefferson Davis led a long and eventful

 Davis returned to the United States and renewerd his political career, now a natianally known figure (1847).
 Davis began his first term in the Senate (1847).
 Davis in his Washington

 years cut an impressive swathe through Washington society.
 The dashing War hero, immaculately dressed, was admired by many and the leading representative of the Southern plantation aristocracy.
-In 1853 Davis was appointed Secretary of War until 1857 when he returned to the Senate.
+President Pierce appointed Secretary of War (1853).
+He was by vall accounts an effective administrator.
+He served in that posr thriughout the Pierve Adminidstration.
+He returned to the Senate (1857).
 Then in 1861 Mississippi seceded from the Union, which of course forced him to resign to support Mississippi.

 Davis did not get the military appointment he expected.
 Instead he was

 1861--62; elected, 1862--65).
 He and his wife pulled up stakes, and moved to Richmond, Virginia.
 Like Lincon, Davis aged notably during the War.
 Davis was criticized for intervening in military policies and for assuming near-dictatorial executive powers.
+He made the most disaterous decesionn of the War, ordering the Confederates in Charleston to fire the first shoits of the War.
+Had thhe Federals fired the first shot, the Union slmost certainly would have lost some or all of the Border States.
+This would have severely hampered the Federal war effort.
+Without the Border Sttes, It wouuld have also affected northern opinion.
 Some of his military

 appointments, such as Hood before Atlanta were disastrous.
 His intolerance of disagreement, in stark contrast to Lincoln, impaired efforts build a national consensus.
 His failure to select competent subordinates further handicapped his effectiveness as a war president.
 Nevertheless, historians have judged him the best candidate for a difficult if not impossible job, for he constantly found himself opposed by Southerners who embraced extreme states' rights positions rather to support a unified Confederate Government.
 Davis consistently rejected any kind of political resolution of the War.
 He fled the Richmond, rather than surrendering after Lee attempted evacuate the army.